vcsjones/AuthenticodeLint/README.md

 More information and options are available using `-help`.

+# Installation

+This tool requires .NET Core 2.1 and can be installed as a .NET CLI global tool.

+    dotnet tool install -g AuthenticodeLint

 # Documentation

 Documentation for usage and for each rule is documented [on the wiki](https://github.com/vcsjones/AuthenticodeLint/wiki).